emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 ### Stoneskin
 Abjuration, Earth, Spell\
 1 action\
 A creature you touch's skin hardens like stone.
-The creature gains resistance 5 to physical damage for 1 minute, except adamantine.
+The creature gains Resistance 5 to physical damage for 1 minute, except adamantine.

+At 7th level and 15th level, the Resistance increases by 3.

 You can use this Flourish once per day.